Psoriasis and the risk of diabetes, arthritis or cardiovascular problems

 Educate the patient and the ‘multidisciplinary team’

-Ignorance about pathologies and complications that can occur are the daily life of the population worldwide.
+Ignorance regarding pathologies and complications that can occur are the daily life of the population worldwide.
 In this sense, Dr. Sierra assures that: “a multidisciplinary team is really important and education is very important from the beginning of the diagnosis.
-It is very important not to forget that apart from the fact that we are treating his skin conditions, we have to send him to a multidisciplinary team, such as nutrition, exercise, a trainer, it could be the endocrinologist if he is already developing cardiometabolic manifestations,” Sierra said.
+It is very important not to forget that apart from the fact that we are treating his skin conditions, we have to send him to a multidisciplinary team, such as nutrition, exercise, a trainer, it might be the endocrinologist if he is already developing cardiometabolic manifestations,” Sierra said.

 Studies on the psoriasis have managed to determine that this condition, over a long period of time, can also lead the patient to develop cardiometabolic complications: “these patients are more at risk than would be myocardial infarction, cardiovascular disease, fatty liver disease and obviously peripheral vascular disease”, Sierra assures.